ebrugulec/business-meeting-phrases/README.md

 - I'm afraid you don't understand what I'm saying.
 - That's not what I meant.

-## What are the negotiable sentences in a meeting?
+## What are the negotiable sentences in a meeting? :blue_book:

 - I think we could be flexible on this point.
 - This could be open for discussion.